 Diosgenin, an asparagus steroidal saponin also found in fenugreek and yams, has been shown to inhibit tumor growth in both estrogen positive (ER+) and estrogen negative (ER-) breast cancer tumors implanted in mice.
 Diosgenin has also been found to preferentially inhibit proliferation and induce apoptosis in HER2+ cancer cells in the laboratory.

 Another asparagus saponin, protodioscin, has been found to have cytotoxic activities against a variety of cancer cell lines, including ER- human breast cancer cells.
-In addition, asparagus component rutin has been reported to reduce the cardiotoxic effects of Adriamycin.
+In addition, asparagus component rutin has been reported to reduce the cardiotoxic effects of doxorubicin.

 Additional comments